 Each separate HVAC distribution system should be specified as a Systems/HVAC/HVACDistribution.
+The three types of HVAC distribution systems allowed are AirDistribution, HydronicDistribution, and DSE.
 There should be at most one heating system and one cooling system attached to a distribution system.
 See the sections on Heating Systems, Cooling Systems, and Heat Pumps for information on which DistributionSystemType is allowed for which HVAC system.
 Also, note that some HVAC systems (e.g., room air conditioners) are not allowed to be attached to a distribution system.